Light Blocking Strips are the Best Companion To Shades and Blinds

 - One last thing is to check if they are made and manufactured in the USA

-Whether you live in a country farm house, or have a condo in a concrete jungle high rise, or live along a suburban cul-de-sac.
-One thing is for sure, sunlight or city light shining through bedroom windows can be problematic for those who require non-traditional sleeping schedules.
+Whether you live in a country farmhouse, have a condo in a concrete jungle high-rise, or live along a suburban cul-de-sac, one thing is for sure – sunlight or city light shining through bedroom windows can be problematic for those who require non-traditional sleeping schedules.
+Contact us today and get the rest you deserve!

 Shades and blinds can help some, but they still leave aggravating light-gaps that allow light to shine in along the sides.
 An easy 20 minute solution is light block strips which is why the we think they are the best companion to blackout shades and blinds.